FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/FAIR-by-Design_ToT_facilitator_guide.md

 The purpose of this document is to include all necessary information regarding the preparation and planning of the FAIR-by-Design Training of Trainers.
 The training is organized as an online multi-day webinar using a Big Blue Button (BBB) room integrated into a Moodle based learning platform for course materials and interaction with trainees.
+The document is based on the recommendations by the TRIPLE project for Open Science training events organisation available [here](https://zenodo.org/record/6256198).
+The training organisation relies on three roles: organisers, moderators and trainers, where one person can have multiple roes
+>NOTE: it is always a good practice to separate the roles of trainer and moderator, providing better interactivity of the training.
+If the training has more trainers, then they can interchangeably take the role of moderators when not speaking.

 ## Training materials, resources and equipment
 ### Learning materials